Ear Reshaping Surgery Fort Worth

-Otoplasty is typically performed between the ages of four and fourteen years of age.
-Ears are almost fully grown by age four, and the earlier the surgery, the less teasing and ridicule the child will have to endure.
+Otoplasty is typically performed between the ages of 4 and 14 years of age.
+Ears are almost fully grown by age 4, and the earlier the surgery, the less teasing and ridicule the child will have to endure.
 Ear surgery on adults can also be performed if it was not done as a child.

 Parents should remain sensitive to their child’s feelings about protruding ears.
 Don’t insist on surgery until your child wants the change.
 Children who feel uncomfortable with their ears and want the surgery are generally more cooperative during the process and are typically happier with the outcome.